gardener/gardener/docs/proposals/26-workload-identity.md

 - the issuer of the tokens is not accepted
 - the tokens are not signed by trusted key
-- workload identity JWTs are not referring to any kubernetes service account
+- workload identity JWTs are not referring to any Kubernetes service account
 - Gardener API will not serve the purpose of authentication or authorization webhook, it will also not implement any authentication or authorization based on the workload identity JWTs, it will just generate and sign them.